 And the truth shall set you free ...
 Those words have kept echoing in my head.

 Of course it's not as easy as all that.
-Nelson Mandela spent 27 years in prison for agitating for a very simple truth - racial equality.
-In the South Africa of apartheid - racial segregation, and especially, keeping blacks out of fertile areas - that did not go down well.
+Nelson Mandela, so goes the story, spent 27 years in prison for agitating for a very simple truth - racial equality.
+In the South Africa of apartheid, his message that did not go down well.
 And currently, the fact that many white farmers are being massacred in South Africa is a truth that is not being widely heard.

 So it sounds good - the truth shall set you free - but there are twists and turns.
 In the words of Aldous Huxley: Ye shall know the truth, and the truth shall make you mad.

 It does make many people angry.
 Also, knowing the truth, and not being able to reach others, makes some people mad, insane.

 A quest of mine, starting in early childhood - making sense of the world - which meant figuring out, what is the truth here?